Psilotum nudum

 Perhaps, it's because Psilotum nudum "magically" appears in so many unexpected places, such as the crotch of a tree, the cracks in a rock wall, or the drainage holes of another plant's pot, that Hawai‘i's residents are often surprised to learn (or have forgotten) that moa is a native Hawaiian plant (with a rich cultural history).
 We can only hope that as more people do learn, they consider planting or keeping moa in more traditional places within their residential and community landscapes.
 Within those landscapes, moa does well as a terrestrial (i.e., in-the-ground) accent among other native Hawaiian plants, atop a pile of rocks or on a cracked lava boulder, or in a container (with or without a companion plant) indoors or out.
 Interestingly, moa in pots tend to maintain a maximum size depending upon the size of the pot; small pot = small moa while large pot = large moa.

 Probably because Psilotum nudum is difficult and time-consuming (up to three years [Hawaii Horticulture]) to grow from spores, you don't often find it for sale.
 One way to buy one is to explore the forgotten corner of your local nursery, the place where all the older, sometimes uglier, plants have migrated, and look for a moa that has invaded the pot of one of these forgotten plants.
 (Maybe, you can convince the nursery owner to sell you the plant for half price!)
 Another, way to obtain a moa is from a friend or neighbor that has one.
 Ask them if it would be okay if you took a small portion of their plant to start as your own.
 If they say "yes," you don't need much, but you do need to make sure the potion you take has both some rhizomes and a few new pointed white to green stem tips (see the photograph above).
-Repot the transplant in some clean (i.e., new) easy-draining organic plus inorganic media mix (e.g., sphagnum peat moss and perlite), making sure the transplant is at the same depth it was in the host plant's pot (or ground).
+Repot the transplant in a clean (i.e., new) easy-draining organic plus inorganic media mix (e.g., sphagnum peat moss and perlite), making sure the transplant is at the same depth it was in the host plant's pot (or ground).
 If there are any original stems still attached to your transplant, leave them (even if they are unsightly) since cutting them off can dramatically reduce the chances of your transplant surviving [Hawaii Horticulture].
 Place your transplant in a shaded site and keep the media moist.
 Once your new moa starts growing new stems, you can start considering where its final home will be.
 However, be patient, since this transplant and recovery process can take months.

 Moa has a wide light tolerance, and can grow in a site that receives full sunlight for all or most of the day or in a site that is constantly shaded (or, of course, anywhere in between).
 Plants grown in direct sunlight tend to be partially yellow or orange, while those in constant shade are typically a dark green.
 (Don't mistake the orange or yellow coloration for a disease or ill health.
 It's just a natural adaptation to the sunlight.)